NAPTRIX/Audio-PDFook/README.md

 # Audio-PDFook
-couldn't come up with a better name https://naptrix.github.io/Audio-PDFook/
+  Couldn't come up with a better name 👽

+Works best in Mozilla due to how it implements the SpeechSynthesisUtterance API📌

+https://naptrix.github.io/Audio-PDFook/